martin1997nm/Boston-Dynamics-Ultra-Micro-Spot-Desk-Pet-/README.md

 ## You will need

-- Wemos D1 mini
+- ESP 32
 - Passive buzzer
 - Microswitch
+- IR Sensor
 - Eachine E58 Drone battery (it has an integrated BMS and I had 5 lying around)
-- 4 pieces of 9gram servos(I used metal geared but you can use plastic geared)
+- 8 pieces of 9gram servos(I used metal geared but you can use plastic geared)
 - Soldering iron, wires, standard 1.54 pin headers
 - Screwdriver